SMT-IT-Networking-Committee/societymusictheory.github.io/sessions/nov8/midday/index.md

 title: Sunday Midday, Nov.
 8
 ---

-# Sunday Midday, November 8
+# Sunday, November 8, 12:00–3:00 CST

 Click the triangle to see session details, or go directly to the Zoom discussion by clicking the <i class="fas fa-video"></i> icon.

-## Sessions and Meetings
+## Sessions, Meetings, and Events

 ### 12:00–1:00 CST
 {% include session-short.html session="gender-disability-politics-popular-music" %}